Communications Account Manager

 Brent is a tremendously vibrant London borough where the iconic arch of Wembley Stadium dominates the skyline.
 Spanning both inner and outer London, it is a borough of huge contrasts in terms of its economic, environmental, ethnic and social make up.
 Brent’s diversity is evident to all who visit our borough and our long history of ethnic and cultural diversity has created a place that is truly unique and valued by those who live and work here.

 The council is pursuing a far-reaching transformation agenda that better meets the needs of our community and the Mayor of London has also named us London Borough of Culture 2020 – so it is an exciting time to join us.

-If you have the ambition, resilience and energy to operate at the heart of local decision making, dealing with high profile issues and making a positive difference every day, Brent may be the place for you.
+If you are keen to work at the heart of an ambitious and forward looking council, dealing with high profile issues and making a positive difference every day, Brent’s communications team could be the place for you.

 Brent Council values the diversity of its community and aims to have a workforce that reflects this and therefore encourage applications from all sections of the community.

 Applications are particularly welcome from people with disabilities and LGBT (lesbian, gay, bi-sexual and transgender) applicants as they are under-represented across the council.